Why Trust OMD?

 Louisiana State University (LSU Online) — Online MEd in Educational Leadership

-LSU’s online M.Ed. in Educational Leadership is an accelerated program designed for experienced educators aiming to become effective school administrators.
-The comprehensive curriculum (13 courses) covers key areas such as instructional leadership, ethical decision-making, school law, finance, and data-informed school improvement.
-LSU’s College of Education provides robust support for online students, including a free transcript retrieval service and career resources.
-Graduates meet the academic requirements for Louisiana Level 1 principal certification, and the program’s CAEP accreditation attests to its high standards.
+LSU’s online MEd in Educational Leadership is an accelerated program for experienced educators seeking administrative roles.
+The 13-course curriculum covers instructional leadership, ethical decision making, school law, finance, and data-informed improvement.
+Graduates meet the academic requirements for Louisiana Level 1 principal certification.

 Admissions Requirements: